Some majors have specific math

 providing paths to achieving degrees expeditiously.

-Students that are unable to meet those
+Students who are unable to meet those

 specific math requirements are placed on a “pre-major track” or PMT.
 These students work